Kanaka Creek is a fair-sized Metro Vancouver regional park. Located in Maple Ridge, it stretches from the Fraser River up to Dewdney Trunk Road.

 Kanaka Creek Park includes all kinds of landscapes, scenery and vegetation.
 There are open areas, forested trails, places you can ride your bike and areas you can even take your horse.

-Canyon Trail is a bit more than a kilometre long and it takes about half an hour to walk to the Bell Irving Hatchery.
+Canyon Trail is a bit more than a kilometre long and it takes about 30 minutes to walk to the Bell Irving Hatchery.
 The trail isn’t flat.
 On the contrary, it goes through sandstone canyons on its way to Cliff Falls.

-Riverfront Trail, meanwhile, is about three kilometres in length and makes for a leisurely one-hour stroll.
+Riverfront Trail, meanwhile, is about three kilometres long and makes for a leisurely one-hour stroll.
 In one direction it goes along the Fraser River and is out in the open.
 In the other direction it goes along both the river and the creek through the forest.

 Kanaka is the name used for Hawaiian people who immigrated to the area and worked for the Hudson’s Bay Company on the other side of the river in Fort Langley during the 1800s.

 At the Fraser River end of Kanaka Creek you’ll find a small parking lot and a paved road-like path to the waterfront.
 Parking is free, at least it was the last time we checked.

 As you walk along the path to the river you’ll pass a lookout structure and beautiful views of the creek.

 At the Fraser River you can turn left and walk up along the river which makes for a pleasant stroll.
 Bicycles are also permitted on the path.
 Alternatively, you can turn right, go along the trail through the forest, and do a loop back to the path which returns to the parking lot.

 On the route through the forested trail you’ll come to a dock-like structure with amazing views of the Fraser River.
 You’ll also cross a bridge over a section of Kanaka Creek.
 The trail all along the way is flat which makes it an easy place to walk.
 Bikes are not permitted in this area, although dogs on leash are allowed.